 Published in The American Statistician,1 it came with statements from leading statisticians suggesting the method was damaging science, harming people – and even causing avoidable deaths.
 The notion of a lethal statistical method may seem outlandish, but no statistician would have been surprised by either the allegations or the identity of the accused: statistical significance testing and its notorious reification, the p‐value.

 From clinical trials to epidemiology, educational research to economics, p‐values have long been used to back claims for the discovery of real effects amid noisy data.
 By serving as the acid test of “statistical significance”, they have underpinned decisions made by everyone from family doctors to governments.
+Not surprisingly, the ASA's statement attracted widespread media coverage.
 Why I've lost faith in p values — Luck Lab.
 This might not seem so bad.
 I'm still drawing the right conclusion over 90% of the time when I get a significant effect (assuming that I've done everything appropriately in running and analyzing my experiments).
 However, there are many cases where I am testing bold, risky hypotheses—that is, hypotheses that are unlikely to be true.

 As Table 2 shows, if there is a true effect in only 10% of the experiments I run, almost half of my significant effects will be bogus (i.e., p(null | significant effect) = .47).
 The probability of a bogus effect is also high if I run an experiment with low power.
 For example, if the null and alternative are equally likely to be true (as in Table 1), but my power to detect an effect (when an effect is present) is only .1, fully 1/3 of my significant effects would be expected to be bogus (i.e., p(null | significant effect) = .33).
 Yesterday, one of my postdocs showed me a small but statistically significant effect that seemed unlikely to be true.